UI Boustead Reit lodges IPO prospectus, raising S$1.2 billion at S$0.88 per unit

 [SINGAPORE] UI Boustead Real Estate Investment Trust (Reit) lodged an initial public offering (IPO) prospectus on Thursday (Feb 26), as it seeks to raise S$1.2 billion at S$0.88 per unit.

 Cornerstone investors in the Reit include Amova Asset Management, AMundi, JP Morgan Asset Management and Jumbo Group.
-Other notable names include Lian Beng chairman Ong Bang Aik and Boustead CEO Wong Fong Fui.
+Other notable names include Lian Beng chairman Ong Pang Aik and Boustead CEO Wong Fong Fui.

 As at Sep 30, 2025, the agreed property value of the portfolio was about S$1.9 billion.
 The total transaction price payable by the Reit for the portfolio is about S$1.12 billion.